-1. Persons exempt from weapons laws by state statute (law enforcement officers and others).
+1) Persons exempt from weapons laws by state statute (law enforcement officers and others).

-2. Persons authorized to possess a concealed firearm by state statute (concealed weapons permit holders).
+2) Persons authorized to possess a concealed firearm by state statute (concealed weapons permit holders).

-Utah Code § 53-5-704 (2013) Utah Code § 53-5-705 (2010)
+Utah Code Ann. § 53-5-704 (2013) and -705 (2010).

-3. Persons whose possession has been previously approved by the responsible school administrator, or where the person responsible for the possession or use of the weapon is in possession or control of the weapon and it is present or to be used in connection with a lawful, approved activity.
+3) Persons whose possession has been previously approved by the responsible school administrator, or where the person responsible for the possession or use of the weapon is in possession or control of the weapon and it is present or to be used in connection with a lawful, approved activity.

 "On or about school premises" means in or on the grounds of any District school.
 However, possession on or about school premises is permissible if the possession is at the person's place of residence, on the person's real property, or in a vehicle lawfully under the person's control (other than a vehicle owned by the school or used for the transport of students).
-Possession of a dangerous weapon on or about school premises is a class B misdemeanor.
-Possession of a firearm on or a about school premises is a class A misdemeanor.